-CDP prevents the emergence of unexpected liquidity requirements by developing effective loan disbursement forecasting systems, monitoring the short-term liquidity position - carried out on a continuous basis by the Finance unit - and monitoring liquidity gaps at short, medium and long term, which is performed by Risk Management.
+CDP prevents the emergence of unexpected liquidity requirements by developing effective loan disbursement forecasting systems, monitoring the short-term liquidity position - carried out on a continuous basis by the Finance unit - and monitoring liquidity gaps at short, medium and long term, which is performed by the Risk Management unit.

-Current management of treasury activities by Finance enables CDP to raise funds on the interbank market as well, using deposits and repos, for both the Separate and Ordinary Accounts.
+Current management of treasury activities by the Finance unit enables CDP to raise funds on the interbank market as well, using deposits and repos, for both the Separate and Ordinary Accounts.
 The CDP Risk Policy approved in 2010 sets separate global liquidity limits for the two Accounts.